Park City parents upset after disturbing assault video posted to social media

-PARK CITY, UT. — Parents in Park City are fired up after a video of a ninth-grader physically assaulting another student is going viral.
+PARK CITY, Utah (ABC4) – Parents in Park City are fired up after a video of a ninth-grader physically assaulting another student is going viral.

 Many parents are calling for that boy to be expelled and are unhappy with the district’s response so far.
 The incident happened during a passing period at Treasure Mountain Junior High on Thursday.